Binney/story-a-week/netlify/functions/server/stories/death-by-wordle.md

     </div>
 </div>

-### Evening Standard, 1st February (afternoon):
+### Evening Standard, 1st February:

-SUBURBAN COMMUTER TRAIN DERAILS; 10 dead, 53 injured.
+SUBURBAN COMMUTER TRAIN DERAILS: 10 dead, 53 injured.
 Network Rail blame vandals who stole material from the tracks, making them unstable.
 INSIDE: We hear from one regular commuter, Robert Walshingham, who tells us how he narrowly avoided being on the service in question because he was working from home...